aravind-sadharani/chandraveena/src/pages/about.md

 Namaste.
 I am Balachander, an Indian classical musician, and a performing artist of Chandraveena.
 Chandraveena is a contemporary string instrument, designed and built to expresss my musical identity.

 Here is a [downloadable biography](/assets/Biography.pdf), if you are looking for one.

-If you have a request, question or comment, please leave me a note.
-If you would like to support me in my continued endeavour to produce good music, please use the link below.
+If you would like to support me in my continued endeavour to produce good music, please [click here](/discography/support-the-music).
 I am grateful for your appreciation and deeply value your patronage.

+If you have a request, question or comment, or would like to get in touch with me, please leave me a note.
+I will respond at the earliest.

 <notice-box center=" ">

 <my-button to="/contact/">Leave a Note</my-button>
-<a href="https://www.paypal.me/ChandraveenaTest"><unlinked-button>Support Me</unlinked-button></a>
-<support-button></support-button>

 </notice-box>